Aman-Organization-5leha-3la-Allah/AMAN_AI_Section/README.md

  -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### First: About The Project
 The thought of a family member, a friend or someone else you care about going missing can be terrifying.
 This project aims to help find your loved ones using Face Recognition Technology.
-If someone you know is missing, then,

-Register the missing person with us.
+If someone you know is missing, then, Register the missing person with us.
-Once the background check is done and the missing person is verified, we generate a unique Face ID for the missing person using Azure's Face API.
+Once the background check is done and the missing person is verified, we generate a unique Face ID for the missing person .
 When volunteers report a suspected missing person, we verify and generate a Face ID the same way.
-We then use Azure's Find Similar API to identify a potential match with our database of missing person Face IDs.
+We then use Find Similar API to identify a potential match with our database of missing person Face IDs.
 If a match is found we will contact you.

 #### 1. **Installation and Imports**